21 de set. de 2022

 In the case of item 2, the accusations are more speculative, so I prefer to refrain from commenting.

-In relation to item 1, there are fragile and other strong indications.
-Let's analyze the strong evidence, emphasizing a point that has not been discussed so far, and which may be of crucial importance to unravel what is happening: the evolution of the rating as a function of age, how is this evolution for the young of the world's elite, how is this evolution for players in general and how is this evolution in the case of Niemann.
+In relation to item 1, there are weak and strong indications.
+Let's analyze the strong indications, emphasizing a point that has not been discussed so far, and which may be of crucial importance to unravel what is happening: the evolution of the rating as a function of age, what is this evolution like for the world's elite young people, how is this evolution for players in general and how is this evolution in the case of Niemann.

 Our analysis will be divided into 5 parts:

 1. Asymmetry of results in events with DGT board.

 2. Evolution of the FIDE rating over time.

 3. Analysis of game play, videos and other evidence.